centau/vide/docs/tut/crash-course/11-control-flow.md

 TodoList { list = todoList }
 ```

-For each unique index in the passed table, the transform function will be called
+For each index in the given source table, the given function will be called
+with:

-with 1. a source containing the value of the index, 2. the index itself.
+1. a source containing the value of the index
+2. the index itself

 When the value at an index is changed, the function is not reran.
 Instead, the
 given source for that index is updated.

-An element is only destroyed if the value of an index is set to `nil`.
+Any time the input source table is updated, the given function will be ran for
+any newly added indexes, while any removed indexes (indexes now with a `nil`
+value), will have its corresponding reactive scope destroyed to clean up that
+element.

+`indexes()` is said to *map* each table index to a new UI element that can
+update to display the current value at that index.

 The reactive graph for the above example: